 - Exercising with the deliberate intention to burn calories and or create a calorie deficit.

-You see almost without exception, regardless of any other ‘cause’, anyone who’s had bulimia or is struggling with bulimia, had been controlling their food intake before bulimia developed.
+everyone who’s had bulimia or is struggling with bulimia had been controlling their food intake before bulimia developed.

 You see when human beings restrict their food intake to below the requirement for their Basal Metabolic Rate (BMR), which varies from person to person, for a period of time and that period doesn’t have to be long, the brain’s survival mechanism is triggered causing…